AlgoTradingHub/theplatform-book/source/reference/types/types.md

 o)
 ```

-And yes, internal type id can be given as left argument but it's better to use it only in REPL.
+And yes, an internal type id can be given as left argument but it's better to use it only in REPL.

 ```o
 o)a:1 2 3; b:10 20 30i; 64$a